wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-group-deploy-debug.md

 This topic focuses primarily on using deployment commands to troubleshoot deployments.
 For information about using the audit logs to track all operations on your resources, see [Audit operations with Resource Manager](/documentation/articles/resource-group-audit).

-This topic shows how to retrieve troubleshooting information through Azure PowerShell, Azure CLI and REST API.
-For information about using the preview portal to troubleshoot deployments, see [Using the Azure <!-- deleted by customization Management --><!-- keep by customization: begin --> Preview <!-- keep by customization: end --> Portal to manage your Azure resources](/documentation/articles/resource-group-portal).
+This topic shows how to retrieve troubleshooting information through Azure PowerShell, Azure CLI and REST API. <!-- deleted by customization For information about using the preview portal to troubleshoot deployments, see [Using the Azure Management Portal to manage your Azure resources](/documentation/articles/resource-group-portal). -->

 Solutions to common errors that users encounter are also described in this topic.